 The lack of significant differences between AV and AV+D conditions in the current CI population does not support the hypothesis that visual distraction adversely affects listeners, nor the hypothesis that this effect is greater when the talker has a foreign accent.
 The current results do support the hypothesis that adding a secondary task shows a greater effect on speech perception than AV alone or with a distracting video.

-At this time, we cannot speak to group differences as no NH data has been collected, but it is possible that the lack of significant effects of visual distraction may be an expression of the well-developed attention-switching skills of those using CIs.
+At this time, we cannot speak to group differences as no NH data have been collected, but it is possible that the lack of significant effects of visual distraction may be an expression of the well-developed attention-switching skills of those using CIs.

 Future work will continue gathering data on participants with CIs as well as begin the age- and performance-matching process with NH listeners (as soon as all 31 sets of videos are complete).
 An additional line of inquiry would involve testing both participants with CIs and NH in quiet and looking at the group effects of listening in noise with visual distractions present.